SECTIONAL QUALIFYING: (18-holes of Stroke Play Qualifying)

 Important Qualifier Information

 Format: 18-hole stroke play qualifying.
-The number of spots available at each site is determined by the total number of players participating.
+The number of spots available is determined by the total number of players participating.
 Successful qualifiers will advance to the 75th Connecticut Senior Amateur at Country Club of Farmington on September 29-30, 2020.